-Diving a Backplate is the Best Option for New Recreational Divers – They Don’t Tip You Facedown
+Diving a Backplate The Best Option for New Recreational Divers – They Don’t Tip You Facedown

 There is a common misconception in the world of scuba diving that backplates and wings can push a diver facedown on the surface.
 Those people are wrong.
 Diving a Backplate is the Best Option for New Recreational Divers and unlike the majority of brands with front loaded weight pockets, most recreational jackets with back buoyancy WILL tip you face forward, a backplate will not.